-Formerly known as Dwarasamudra, Halebid (or Halebidu) is located in the Hassan district of Karnataka state.
-Halebid is q city with a glorious past adorned with a strikingly beautiful collection of temples, shrines and sculptures.
+Halebid (or Halebidu) is a city located in the Hassan district of Karnataka state.
+Formerly known as Dwarasamudra, Halebid is a city with adorned with a beautiful collection of temples, shrines and sculptures.
 It is also known as the Gem of Indian architecture owing to its sterling Hoysala architecture, its magnificent temple complexes and some stunning Jain sites.
-Once the regal capital of Hoysala empire, the city is in ruins now.
-But it still attracts tourists in droves, thanks to its rich heritage, striking art and architecture.
+Once the majestic capital of the Hoysala empire, the city is in ruins now.

 Free .
 Works Offline .
 Share Anywhere